CodesBuilder/slake/README.md

-# Hiked Make (HIKE)
+# Slake

-## What is it?
+## Introduction

-Hiked Make (HIKE) is a build tool inspired by make and various programming language.
+Slake is a build tool inspired by MAKE and various build tools.